 1–2 teaspoons Aleppo pepper, or pinch of crushed red pepper flakes, to taste

-1 1/2 cups Chicken or vegetable stock, or more as needed
+1 1/2 cups Chicken or vegetable stock, or water, or more as needed

 1 orange, preferably organic, quartered and seeded (not peeled)

-1 cup coarsely chopped celery, preferably Mediterranean leaf-celery (wild celery)
+1 cup coarsely chopped celery, stalks and leaves, preferably Mediterranean leaf-celery (wild celery) or a combination of celery and flat-leaf parsley (stems included)

 2 tablespoons Dijon mustard